GitLakshman/Task-Tracker-Application/README.md

 ---

 # Task Tracker Application
-**Status:** Under Constructiom
+**Status:** Under Construction

 ## Overview
 This repository hosts the code for a **Task Tracker Application**, designed to help users manage their daily tasks efficiently.
 The project is currently in development, and new features are being actively added.

 ## Current Progress
 - Backend setup using **Java Spring Boot** is underway.